Structural Complexity of One-Dimensional Random Geometric Graphs: Introduction

 In this paper, we study how rich the ensemble of structures (i.e., unlabeled graphs) of the 1D RGG model is, how its complexity (quantified by the structural entropy) scales with the number of nodes and how the connection range impacts the structural entropy.
 In Sec.~\ref{sec:prelims}, we define the considered 1D RGG model, which has $n$ nodes randomly located on $[0,1]$ and connection range $r$.
 We also discuss its connectivity and introduce the notions of graphical structures and structural entropy.

 In Sec.~\ref{sec:struct}, we make a connection between the structure of the 1D RGG and a particular graph, which we call the \emph{ordered graph}, whose nodes are indexed according to the order of their underlying locations.
 We show that, up to left-right reversal, the ordered graphs identify the connected graphical structures produced by the 1D RGG model, and the total number of possible structures in the model is upper bounded by the number of ordered graphs.
 This enables us to characterize in Sec.~\ref{sec:count} the structural complexity of the 1D RGG model by estimating the number of possible ordered graphs.
 Based on their representation in terms of maximal cliques, we find that the number of ordered graphs and consequently the number of structures with $n$ nodes is upper limited by the $n$th Catalan number, whereas the number of connected structures is bounded by the $(n-1)$th Catalan number.
-Based on this count, in Sec.~\ref{sec:struct_ent} we immediately obtain an upper limit on the structural entropy whose dominant term is $2n$ (Theorem~\ref{th:UBcount}).
-This result holds for any distribution of the nodes and connection range $r$, and therefore cannot be universally accurate.
-For example, when $r$ approaches zero (one) the graph is empty (complete) with high probability, such that the entropy would approach zero.
+We also identify an interesting link between ordered graphs and existing combinatorial objects known as Dyck paths.
+However, the obtained upper bound does not depend on the connection range $r$, whereas the value of $r$ restricts the number of possible ordered graphs and structures.
+We then improve upon this result by finding a way to express the exact number of ordered graphs and determining its generating function.
+Interestingly, the obtained generating function corresponds to a known sequence that gives the number of certain combinatorial objects, including height-restricted Dyck paths and ordered rooted trees.
+In a similar manner, we additionally find a lower bound on the number of connected ordered graphs, and then obtain that for fixed $r$ the number of structures is $\Theta(a^{2n})$ with $a=a(r)=2 \cos{\left(\frac{\pi}{\lceil 1/r \rceil+2}\right)}$.
+Based on this count, in Sec.~\ref{sec:struct_ent} we immediately obtain an upper bound on the structural entropy (Theorem~\ref{th:UBcount}), which is asymptotically attained for fixed $r$ and uniform distribution of the structures.